Danielle Falconer – after the swim

 “It was very much a mental grind for a very, very, very, very long time.”

 Because of the injury, even her field of vision narrowed.
-She wasn’t able to lift her neck to look out across the lake.
+She couldn’t breathe to both sides like normal.
 She was either looking down at the water in front of her or across to the support boat beside her.
 Hours passed like that.

 Staying with it